gcarq/souman/README.md

 # souman

 Small utility to download and build packages from source using the [Arch Build System (ABS)](https://wiki.archlinux.org/index.php/Arch_Build_System).
-The build process is handled by [makepkg](https://wiki.archlinux.org/index.php/makepkg) and the final package will be installed with [pacman](https://wiki.archlinux.org/index.php/pacman).
+The build and install process is handled by [makepkg](https://wiki.archlinux.org/index.php/makepkg).

 ## Install